thibaut-neoledge/azure-docs.fr-fr/includes/app-service-mobile-ios-authenticate-app.md

             }

-2. Remplacez `[self refresh]` de `viewDidLoad` dans _QSTodoListViewController.m_ par les éléments suivants :
+2. Replace `[self refresh]` in `viewDidLoad` in _QSTodoListViewController.m_ with the following:

             [self loginAndGetData];

-3. Appuyez sur _Exécuter_ pour démarrer l’application, puis ouvrez une session.
-Une fois connecté, vous devez être en mesure d’afficher la liste des tâches et d’effectuer des mises à jour.
+3. Press  _Run_ to start the app, and then log in.
+When you are logged in, you should be able to view the Todo list and make updates.

-**Swift** :
+**Swift**:

-1. Sur votre Mac, ouvrez _ToDoTableViewController.swift_ dans Xcode et ajoutez la méthode suivante.
-Remplacez _google_ par _microsoftaccount_, _twitter_, _facebook_ ou _windowsazureactivedirectory_ si vous n’utilisez pas Google comme fournisseur d’identité.
-Si vous utilisez Facebook, [vous devrez autoriser les domaines Facebook dans votre application](https://developers.facebook.com/docs/ios/ios9#whitelist).
+1. On your Mac, open _ToDoTableViewController.swift_ in Xcode and add the following method.
+Change _google_ to _microsoftaccount_, _twitter_, _facebook_, or _windowsazureactivedirectory_ if you're not using Google as your identity provider.
+If you use Facebook, [you will need to whitelist Facebook domains in your app](https://developers.facebook.com/docs/ios/ios9#whitelist).

             func loginAndGetData() {